 Once you are in Dubai, getting around is quite easy as the city has an excellent transportation system.
 You can use the metro, taxis, buses, or even rent a car.
 Kayak.com is an excellent site when it comes to car rentals, and you can always find a vehicle that suits your needs.

-Also, whether you are traveling alone or with a family, ensure you have a valid travel insurance cover.
+Also, whether you are traveling alone or with a family, ensure you have valid travel insurance coverage.
 Remember, Dubai is a place of many adventures.
 And, even the fun might sometimes get out of hand.

-Look for the best travel insurance covers for you and your family.
+Look for the best travel insurance coverage for you and your family.
 This way, you can ensure that your trip’s safety and convenience are sorted.